-Madison High School Boy's Soccer (MHSBS) teaches its athletes a value system based upon the pyramid of success, as taught by Coach John Wooden and modified by Coach Dan Dümmar.
+My personal leadership model teaches my athletes a value system based upon the pyramid of success, as taught by Coach John Wooden.
+Coach Wooden's original pyramid has been developed and modified by Coach Dan Dümmar and Coach Mark Orchard into what it is today.
 Internalizing and living (buying completely into the program) the standards set forth in our pyramid of success is paramount to an athlete’s success in this program.
 The pyramid identifies and instills values such as how to make proper choices, develop trust, and promote cooperation, belief, accountability, loyalty, and hard work in order to be successful in a highly competitive and demanding environment.
 The lessons that these young men will learn will go far beyond soccer and will help them be able to accomplish hard things in life as they enter a fast paced, complex, and challenging world.

 The athletes striving to be on this team and compete at this level are required to make many physical, mental, emotional, and financial sacrifices.
-This program requires many resources to effectively compete at the 5A state level, to provide the highest-level experience, and to make a life-long impact upon these young men.
+This program requires many resources to effectively compete, to provide the highest-level experience, and to make a life-long impact upon these young men.
 These include coaching, volunteers, practice facilities (fields and maintenance, weight rooms), bus transportation costs, uniforms, hotel rooms and food, medical equipment and supplies, and quality equipment such as cones, poles, ladders, pennies, nets, moveable goals, lodging and food.
-The school does not give us any budget at all-not one penny.
-Anything and everything we buy (uniforms, balls, equipment, dinners, etc.) comes from money we either fundraise or charge to the athletes to play soccer.
-Each year there are also private donors that give to our program and we express our deep appreciation to those individuals and entities.
-Parents, we also appreciate your support in our pursuit of excellence and success.

 A. On Excellence and Success in Soccer: From the surface, the difference between how we view excellence and success or victory and defeat seems easy to identify.
 One team lost.
 The other team won.
 One team put more goals in the net than the other one.
 One team is happy and one team is sad.
 One team’s parents are frustrated with the coach or their child and the other team’s parents are thrilled with their coach or their child.
 One team is the winner.
 The other team is the loser.
 Now what . . .
 What meaning does this have?
 What lesson(s) have we individually learned from this event, team, or season?
 This is the challenge we face with you and your sons.
 We must re-train our minds.
 A paradigm shift needs to occur within each of us for us to truly reach our full potential.
 This must occur within each of us at an individual level.
 Until this paradigm shift occurs, we will continue to allow our feelings to be determined by things we cannot control (the referee’s, the weather, injuries, and perhaps bad or good luck).
 There is something higher and there is a better way.
 This better way is to come to understand what it means to Live and Play like a Champion.
 Let’s begin.